newhavenrb/conferences/Goruco-2012.md

 ## Talks

+We need your help.
+Please contribute any notes, links, etc. you would find useful!

 * [[Hexagonal Rails]]
 * [[Deployment - the difference between the 1st month and the next 59]]
 * [[Power Rake]]